vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.
       If `--template` is provided, this option is not necessary, but can optionally override the template's distribution version info.

+    `--arch` *arch*
+      Container architecture, e.g. `x86_64` or `x86`.
+Defaults to the host system architecture.

+    `--vendor` *vendor*
+      Vendor to be selected from the remote template repository.

+    `--variant` *variant*
+      Vendor variant to be selected from the remote template repository.

+    `--repository` *name*
+      Instead of searching all configured repositories from appropriate pool, use only repository *name*.
+The selected repository can be disabled.

 `ct del` *id*
   Stop and delete container *id*.